RedFlame2112/BuckeyeCTF-Writeups/README.md

 `e = 65537`

 However, we are also given a very useful hint: Given that R can be factored into two primes `p` and `q`, we know that these two are twin primes.
 Twin primes are a very special pair of odd primes such that the difference between the two are 2: the minimal distance between a pair of odd primes.
-These don't come up very often, but when they do, they have a lot of mathematical properties that don't make it look to good for our RSA here.
+These don't come up very often, but when they do, they have a lot of mathematical properties that don't make it look too good for our RSA here.

 Suppose that $p, q$ are primes such that $p = q+2$.
 Then because
 $n  = pq$, it follows that $n = q(q+2) = q^2 + 2q$.
 Therefore, we now have a univariate quadratic equation $q^2 + 2q - n = 0$.
 Consider the quadratic discriminant, $\Delta = 2^2 - 4*(-n)*1 = 4 + 4n$.
 By the Quadratic Formula, we know that the two roots to this equation are